-All major browsers support Web Push with the exception of Edge.
+All major browsers support Web Push.
 Android devices may also receive Web Push notifications, in addition to notifications from apps.

 Note 1: Incognito / Private Browsing mode isn't supported in browsers.

-Note 3: Internet Explorer is no longer receiving updates.
-Microsoft has switched development to Edge, which will soon support Web Push.
+Note 2: Internet Explorer is no longer receiving updates.
+Microsoft has switched development to Edge.

 Web-scale reach - Chrome, Firefox, and Safari combined have a market share of 75%+, meaning the reach of web push notifications is nearly a billion users.